twitter/twemproxy/notes/redis.md

     +-------------------+------------+---------------------------------------------------------------------------------------------------------------------+
     |    SCRIPT LOAD    |    No      | SCRIPT LOAD script                                                                                                  |
     +-------------------+------------+---------------------------------------------------------------------------------------------------------------------+

-    *EVAL/EVALSHA support is limited to scripts that take at least 1 key.
-If multiple keys are used, all keys must hash to the same server (use the same hashtag).
+ * EVAL and EVALSHA support is limited to scripts that take at least 1 key.
+If multiple keys are used, all keys must hash to the same server.
+You can ensure this by using the same hashtag.

 ### Connection